 Sheffield Doc/Fest • 2018 | Environmental Award Nominee

 ‘KIFARU’ (Grand Jury Prize & Audience Award for Best Feature Documentary, Slamdance 2019) is a feature documentary film that follows the lives of two young, Kenyan recruits that join Ol Pejeta Conservancy’s rhino caretaker unit - a small group of seasoned rangers that care for and protect Sudan, the last male northern white rhino, and the last two females.
-With the species on the brink of extinction, our two ranger recruits are mentored by a seasoned elder with an unorthodox approach.
 Spanning over the course of the recruits’ first four years on the job, ‘KIFARU’ allows viewers to experience the joys and pitfalls of conservation firsthand through the lens of the men that look into the eyes of extinction on a daily basis.

 David Hambridge | Director & DP Andrew Harrison Brown | Producer, Editor & Additional Cinematography

 A documentary feature film by Vs. Goliath and in association with Ragtag Tribe Films

 An immersive documentary film that follows one Inupiaq man - a father, a whaling captain and a village elder.
 As climate change and cultural assimilation threaten the Inupiaq way of life, one man makes it his mission to preserve the culture he loves for his children.